p2pcommons/specs/module.md

 `type` MUST be a string containing either `content` or `profile`.

-`modType` MAY be an empty string, but MUST NOT be a string that includes characters beyond the standard alphanumeric set (e.g., hyphens, colons, etc).
+`subtype` MAY be an empty string, but MUST NOT be a string that includes characters beyond the standard alphanumeric set (e.g., hyphens, colons, etc).
 These MAY be application specific, but it is RECOMMENDED to use WikiData identifiers for consistent disambiguation. <!-- maybe start compiling an easy to use database for this -->

 `main` MUST be a string containing a relative path but MUST NOT refer to a relative home or relative parent directory.
 The relative path